MicrosoftDocs/well-architected/well-architected/ai/grounding-data-design.md

 The AI model that you choose affects subsequent data design decisions.
 This article discusses key architectural considerations for foundation models that need augmentation to enhance result relevance.
 These models are typically generative.

 Generative AI models are prebuilt or pretrained, which allows you to immediately use them without making modifications.
 However, out-of-the-box models often don't meet specific workload requirements.
 To address this issue, models are augmented with context-specific data to improve their performance.
-For example, you can use the GPT model in various chatbot applications.
+For example, you can use the GPT model in various use cases.
 These applications include retrieving information from documents, providing IT Helpdesk support, and summarizing complex information.
 To use foundation models to meet your specific needs, it's important to understand these considerations.

 > [!IMPORTANT]
 >